- Last Updated: Tuesday, 09 January 2018 09:50

 Latest Happenings ....

 Working Party 14th Oct - 10 of us turned out.
 The clubroom floor was sanded and prepared for painting, we lopped and trimmed back all sorts of vegetation around the car park areas and cleared all the vegetation from the cobbled track leading to the slipway.
 Not a bad effort!
-We've painted most of the clubroom floor since, which just leaves a small part still to do.
-The road also needs some work too.
+Since 14th Oct we've now finished painting the clubroom floor.
+The road still needs some work though.

 Here's what can happen when you windsurf 3 times in a week - Stuart sailed Monday and stuck his head through a sail panel.
 On Wednesday he snapped a fin.
 And on Saturday it was a broken mast!
 On the up side, he says he's had a good week due to beating his fastest speed with a 29.5mph.
 Positive thinking!
 It's also worth our thanking Dave Monks and Pete Marley for today's rescue.